ahalen/datasciencecoursera/README.md

 ## Repository for Coursera
-- This repo is part contains markdown files
+- This repo contains markdown files